duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- Write TWO words which contain the sound described as "voiced alveolar retroflex". #card collapsed:: true
 		- red, right
-- Choose the word which does NOT contain the sound described as "voiceless bilabial stop".
-  A. pepper
-  B. pinpoint
-  C. Billy
-  D. backdrop
-	- Billy
-- 6.Choose the description for the final consonant of the word "comb".
-- voiced bilabial stop
-- voiced bilabial nasal
-- voiced alveolar nasal
-- voiced velar nasal
-- **Incorrect**
-- 0/1 Points
 - 7.How can you describe the final consonant of the word "tough"?
 - Correct answers:
 - voiceless labio-dental fricative